Money Smart Athlete Blog

 By Iacovos Iacovides, APC Sports

-Today women fight for equal pay, more media coverage and better working conditions, but not long ago they were merely fighting for the right to participate.
-In 1967, Kathrine Switzer also known as, The Girl Who Started It All, became the first woman to compete in the Boston Marathon.
-There are numerous inaccurate versions of her story and Switzer strives to set the record straight in her memoir by giving a thorough account of her journey to the marathon.
-During the marathon, Switzer was attacked—physically attacked—by a man while competing.
-She nonetheless, managed to finish the marathon, only to be ambushed by journalists bombarding her with aggressive and insulting questions.
+Today, women fight for equal pay, more media coverage, and better working conditions, but not long ago, they fought simply for participation.
+In 1967, Kathrine Switzer, known as “The Girl Who Started It All,” became the first woman to compete in the Boston Marathon.
+Numerous inaccurate versions of her story exist, and Switzer sets the record straight in her memoir by detailing her journey to the marathon.
+During the race, Switzer was physically attacked by a man while competing but still finished the marathon, only to face aggressive and insulting questions from journalists.

 For more information on the above subject you may get in touch with us at [email protected].